jsohndata/docs-build-recipes/gcp-google-cloud-platform/create-and-deploy-api.md

 ### Main Directory

 #### 2.2-Main) .gitignore
-> Note: I have only one in the main directory, delete the one inside fuctions. #DRY
+>⚠️⚠️ !IMPORTANT: I have only one in the main directory, delete the one inside fuctions. #DRY

 ```
 functions/node_modules